 “House and Senate ‘Spendulus’ Bills: Hunt for the Bacon!

 At more than 1,500 pages, the House and Senate versions of the economic stimulus bill aren’t exactly a light read.

 That’s why we’re counting on our FOX Forum audience to help us all get through it.

 Join our challenge to find what’s right — and maybe not so right — with the working versions of the $850 billion plan, which will have to be mashed together into one piece of legislation before it goes to President Obama for his signature.

 Tell us what you’ve found … We’ll publish a sampling of your comments and observations over the coming days, and take a closer look at some of the more interesting discoveries.

-If the comments section is any indication (and maybe it’s not), the “discoveries” from Fox’s “Hunt” have been few and far between.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+If the comments section is any indication (and maybe it’s not), the “discoveries” from Fox’s “Hunt” have been few and far between.Liz Cox Barrett is a writer at CJR.